 To accept the invitation to membership:

-1) Please click on the link you were sent in the invitation letter sent by Dean Eric Wilcots, Interim Dean of Letters & Science and complete the requested fields.
+1) Please click on the link to the qualtrics acceptance form that is linked in the invitation letter sent by Dean Eric Wilcots, Dean of Letters & Science and complete the requested fields.

-The Phi Beta Kappa induction ceremony and banquet will be held on Saturday, April 18, 2020.
-As a new member, you are invited to the banquet as a guest of the society.
-Parents, family, and friends of new members are invited to honor the inductees at the ceremony and the banquet.
+The Phi Beta Kappa induction ceremony will be held on Saturday, April 13, 2024 from 4:00 – 5:00 p.m.
+A reception will follow the induction ceremony.
+Inductees may invite guests for the in-person ceremony.
+Parents, family, and friends of new members are invited to honor the inductees at the ceremony.
+Inductees should arrive at the area outside Varsity Hall at 3:30 p.m. to check-in and line up for the ceremony.

 Phi Beta Kappa/L&S SAA